 Reviewing Property Manager, Tenant, and Buyer Credibility

 If you’re managing your existing portfolio, you’ll also need to continuously monitor the financial performance of your investments.
-Ensure that your property managers are professional, experienced, and maintain complete and accurate records for every aspect of the operation of your property.
-Before you hire a property manager, interview a variety firms.
+Ensure that your property managers are professional and experienced, and maintain complete and accurate records for every aspect of the operation of your property.
+Before you hire a property manager, interview a variety of firms.
 Be sure to call references and visit other properties they manage.
 Whether you do it yourself, or delegate to a professional property manager, devote extra due diligence to screening tenants and selecting only the most reliable and qualified.

 Poor tenants can cause excessive maintenance costs, eviction proceedings, higher vacancy rates, and diminish demand for your property.
 It’s preferable to allow your unit to remain vacant until a qualified tenant is found, rather than enter into a contractual obligation with one that will likely cause issues.
 If you’re pursuing an exit strategy, it’s equally important to evaluate the qualifications of your prospective buyers.
 Much as you would with a seller, request complete financials for the entity making the offer.

-Consider the credit scores, debt to asset ratio, and their prior experience in closing transactions of comparable class and magnitude.
+Consider the credit scores, debt-to-asset ratio, and their prior experience in closing transactions of comparable class and magnitude.
 Protracted and failed escrows increase your holding costs, hinder your investment strategy, and lead to lost opportunity costs.

 Ethical Finance Partners

 Don’t forget to devote the same level of due diligence in evaluating the lenders and other financial partners you’re considering.
 Ask questions about their experience and success in funding projects such as yours.
 Do they have experience with your asset class?
 How long do their closings typically take?
 What rates do they offer, and what are their underwriting criteria?
 Forthright answers to these questions will help establish their credibility and level of interest in following through on funding your project.
 Don’t assume that a fancy website or extensive marketing equates to reliability.
-Demand proof and trust your best judgement.
+Demand proof and trust your best judgment.

 Fortunately, recent legislation has helped regulate the finance industry.
-Congressional Acts such as Dodd-Frank and the close oversight of the SEC has helped improve transparency and accountability in the industry.
+Congressional Acts such as Dodd-Frank and the close oversight of the SEC have helped improve transparency and accountability in the industry.
 While regulation has improved, it’s still important to conduct personal due diligence, read professional reviews, and get all your questions and concerns answered.
 Additionally, don’t accept the first financing approval you get, if the rate and terms don’t fit your investment objectives.
-Financing is a key component of your overall wealth building strategy.
+Financing is a key component of your overall wealth-building strategy.
 Accordingly, only utilize the most appropriate and favorable funding products and sources.

 Managing the Task

-Due diligence is a critical aspect of real estate investment, and while time consuming, can yield much greater results for the growth of your portfolio.
+Due diligence is a critical aspect of real estate investment, and while time-consuming, can yield much greater results for the growth of your portfolio.
 It can also decrease your investment and borrowing risk and build your confidence in directing the future of your investments.
-If you’re looking for the benefits of a sound due diligence strategy, without the personal investment of time and energy, consider working with a financing and investment platform that can help you achieve your objects with minimal risk and enable you to achieve the greatest results.
+If you’re looking for the benefits of a sound due diligence strategy, without the personal investment of time and energy, consider working with a financing and investment platform that can help you achieve your objectives with minimal risk and enable you to achieve the greatest results.